ReturnInfinity/BareMetal-OS/README.md

 	cd BareMetal-OS
 	./setup.sh

-setup.sh automatically runs the build and install scripts
+setup.sh automatically runs the build and install scripts.
+Once the setup is complete you can execute the run.sh script to verify that everything installed correctly.

 ## Rebuilding the source code